by Pierre Coupet

 Why We Are Resistant to Change

-And since these very same people are an integral part of these cultures, and political, military, economic, educational and religious institutions -- some of whom eventually become our leaders -- then it becomes very easy to understand why these cultures and institutions themselves are so resistant to change.
+And since these very same people are an integral part of these cultures as well as political, military, economic, educational and religious institutions -- some of whom eventually become our leaders -- then it becomes very easy to understand why these cultures and institutions themselves are so resistant to change.

 A Golden Age of Uneven Progress